OrangeAnalyticsAI/BrightLambswww/DEPLOYMENT.md

 #### Development Deployment:
 1. Push changes to the `dev` branch
-2. Render will automatically detect changes and deploy to `BAA-Dev`
+2. Render will automatically detect changes and deploy to `BrightLambs-Dev`
 3. Monitor the deployment in the Render dashboard

 #### Production Deployment:
 1. Merge changes from `dev` to `main` branch
 2. Push the `main` branch
-3. Render will automatically deploy to `BAA` production service
+3. Render will automatically deploy to `BrightLambs` production service

 ## Local Development Setup